Letter of Accommodations

 The letter contains course accommodations recommended by the Office of Disability Services based on the student's disability.
 The LOA is often the first step in receiving accommodations.
 Students may need to implement each accommodation by filling out the appropriate accommodation form (e.g., exam accommodation form, note-taking form, alternative text format, Assistive Technology form, ASL/CART form etc.).
 The forms assist ODS in implementing accommodations for students.
 Since students have the ability to choose which accommodations they would like to utilize throughout a semester, filling out the appropriate accommodation form allows ODS to assist in the implementation.

 Students who have been approved to receive a letter of accommodations must submit a Letter of Accommodations Request Form.
-Every student seeking course accommodations is required to fill out the LOA Form every semester they require accommodations.
+Every student seeking course accommodations is required to fill out the Letter of Accommodation Form every semester they require accommodations.

-It is important that the student and professor/school personnel have a clear understanding of what is agreed upon regarding the use and implementation of these accommodations.
+It is important that the student and professor have a clear understanding of what is agreed upon regarding the use and implementation of these accommodations.
 Therefore, you should confirm with your professor that they received your letter and understand what to do on their end.
 This usually entails a conversation with your professor so that you both understand your roles in implementing the accommodations in the course.

 Students are encouraged to submit their LOA forms as early in the semester as possible.
-However, it should be understood that under some circumstances (e.g.., student was approved for accommodations later in the semester or the student was recently diagnosed) the student may submit their letter later in the semester.
-Students with questions regarding their Letters of Accommodations should contact their ODS coordinator.
+However, it should be understood that under some circumstances (e.g., student was approved for accommodations later in the semester, student was recently diagnosed) the student may submit their letter later in the semester.

 Sample Email Template